Please continue to monitor the Alerts page of this website for the latest updates and advisories: global.rutgers.edu/all-alerts

 3. Submit the Post-Completion OPT e-form group via the RGlobal portal (under F-1 Practical Training).
 These e-forms will include:

-• Scheduling an appointment with an International Student Advisor, if you have additional questions about the process.
+- Scheduling an optional appointment with an International Student Advisor, if you have additional questions about the process.
 You may instead choose to join Quick Question Advising.
 Our advising services are here.

 4. Receive a new I-20 with OPT recommendation from our office